swh00tw/swh00tw-blog/apps/frontend/src/posts/defi-note-1.md

 ### How PoW works?

 Math puzzle: Miner need to take the transactions together and plus a arbitrary number "nonce".
 Try to find a hash of this with a lot of leading zero.
 It's very computational expensive job given Bitcoin uses SHA256 to hash.
 Therefore, it's hard to mutate the history records.

+## Cryptocurrency

+### What is?

+Asymmetric key:
+- Private key
+- Public key is derived from private key(one-way process)
+- Address is derived from public key